tolgarecep/tolgarecep.github.io/README.md

 # Tolga Recep Ucar's personal webpage

+You can view my webpage [here](https://tolgarecep.github.io) which is created using a [Jekyll](https://jekyllrb.com/) theme al-folio but neatly modified by rishabhjoshi, eaplatanio and otiliastr.

+---

 A simple and clean [Jekyll](https://jekyllrb.com/) theme for academics.

 **al-folio** is based on [\*folio theme](https://github.com/bogoli/-folio).

 The original theme was published by [Lia Bogoev](http://liabogoev.com) and copyrighted under the MIT license.

-Inspired from rishabhjoshi, eaplatanio and otiliastr.

 ## Getting started